Return

 slated to open this show and that band’s lighting director recalls that they

 did, as does a fan at the show.
-On the
+On the other hand, another couple fans remember a

-June 15, towards the end of this tour.
+comedian as support in San Francisco on June 15, towards the end of this

-As Giant was just about to start their own set, a technical glitch on
+tour.
+As Giant was just about to start

-stage caused a slight delay.
-Gary got to
+their own set, a technical glitch on stage caused a slight delay.
+Gary got to joke around with the crowd for a

-joke around with the crowd for a bit while things were straightened out.
+bit while things were straightened out.
 Ray stated in a published interview in the

 city’s Democrat and Chronicle that the band had fond memories of playing